 Mell: Catch me if I'm wrong, but this looks like an energy weapon that loads like a flintlock pistol.
 This crazy moon crystal drops into the chamber, it goes poom, and a mean little laser shoots out.
 Thing is, it doesn't work as good as a normal gun.
 What's awesome is this gun is like you!
 Like you and Helen and probably Dave someday!
 It's totally mind-blowingly brilliant, but on a common-sense level it's dumb as a box of rocks!"

 Averted in Schlock Mercenary, in which it is specifically mentioned that conventional firearms are frequently preferred, as they are less likely to cause Explosive Decompression in an on-ship fire fight.
 Schlock himself uses a massive antique of a plasma gun instead of far more efficient modern handguns, specifically for the glow in the barrel and the ommmmmmmminous hummmmmmmm as it charges.

-Not to mention that Schlock cannot use a normal handgun to fly.
+Schlock cannot use a normal handgun to fly.

 He has also been forced to leave it behind on several missions where he was warned that firing it would probably kill everybody aboard the station they were on.

 At one point Schlock obtained a pair of impressive BFGs from his enemies, then sawed off half the barrel to make them fit within his mouth and triple wielded them with the plasgun.
 The result was quite intimidating, especially to anyone who recognized how likely it was to blow up in his face.